Hpdjoy/DinoGame/README.md

 #Retro Gameplay: Jump, duck, and avoid obstacles just like the classic browser game.
 #Educational: Learn about game development, Arduino programming, and electronics.
 #How It Works
-#DinoGame uses an Arduino board connected to a 16x2 LCD display and push buttons for controls.
+#DinoGame uses an Arduino board connected to a 16x2 LCD display and push button
+s for controls.
 Players navigate a #dinosaur character through a desert landscape, jumping over cacti and avoiding dino to score points.

 Installation
 Setup Arduino Environment: